 He waited for a while and contemplated his obvious fate; but when it became clear she wasn’t returning, he stomped his feet firmly in the ground and prepared to jump.
 He had made a promise not to let her go, and he wasn’t going to let her fly away now.

-Gravity was still in full effect, but right before he landed he gave his feet a few little kicks and started flapping his arms wildly.
-To his utter amazement, he began to float there, bobbing up and down just centimeters over the fluffy emerald grass.
+Gravity was still in full effect, but right before he landed he gave his feet a few little kicks and started flapping his arms wildly, and, to his utter amazement, he began to float there, bobbing up and down just centimeters over the fluffy emerald grass.

 “It’s true!
 Oh my God I’m dreaming!
 Or… something…”

-Suddenly he heard more excited squeals from above, and he went upwards, however very very slowly.
+He heard more excited squeals from above and went upwards, however very, very slowly.

 “Alright Clay, just let the ground fall away.
 That’s right…”

 And it did.
 The world shrunk beneath his feet as he soared up into the sky.
 He could just barely spot Amy like a speck on the horizon, and joked to himself that if someone didn’t know better they might mistake her for a UFO–a slight distraction from a dark fate he must soon face.

 Children of the Summer’s End, by Shawn Power (pastels)

 She seemed delighted when he found her, and they flew up and away from the city and over fields and forests.
 Up ahead he could see a large lake, sparkling like a carpet of yellow diamonds in the waning sun.